codewithkusuma/RestoByte_app/README.md

 ## Project Overview

-This project demonstrates the application of Natural Language Processing (NLP) techniques in a real-world scenario—analyzing customer sentiment in the restaurant domain.
+This project demonstrates the application of Natural Language Processing (NLP) techniques in a real-world scenario, analyzing customer sentiment in the restaurant domain.

 Key functionalities include:
 - Sentiment classification using TextBlob